HazyResearch/deepdive/doc/extractors.md

 **1. Reading from a CSV or TSV File**

-Reading a file is useful to load initial data.
+Reading a file is useful for loading initial data. **The path to the files must be relative to the current working directory and cannot include parent pointers like ".." **

     wordsExtractor.input: CSV('path/to/file.csv')
     wordsExtractor.input: TSV('path/to/file.tsv')

+You can also specify a [Glob](http://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) to select multiple files:

+    wordsExtractor.input: CSV('path/**/prefix*.csv')

 **2. Executing a database query**